jawsthegame/umessage/README.md

 Install like a normal Rails app, but don't create a database!
 Then run `rake messages:setup`, which will create a symlink in your public directory to your iMessage attachments directory so the GUI can display messages with images.

 To support desktop notifications, you'll need a self-signed SSL certificate in `config/ssl` (see `Procfile` for the expected locations).
 [Here's a good guide](https://rossta.net/blog/local-ssl-for-rails-5.html) to setting it up, which is a bit beyond the scope of this README.
 I may add some `rake` tasks at a future date to assist in the process.
-As ever, contributions are welcome.
+As ever, contributions are welcome. *(Note: I had a very difficult time getting this working correctly in Chromium, but Firefox was much easier.
+YMMV.
+If you can live without desktop notifications for now, swap `Procfile` for `Procfile.nossl`.)*

 Issue `foreman start` to start up both the app server and the chat polling process.